Chandan9898Kumar/maching_coding/src/JavaScript/System_Design/README.md

 `Functional requirements:` Basic requirements of the product such that the product cannot function without them.
 This is usually whether a user can complete the core flows correctly.

 Functional requirements specify what the system should do.
-They describe the features, functionalities, and behaviors of the system.
+They describe the features ( Search, add/remove product, products details,reviews ), functionalities, and behaviors of the system.
 In the context of a frontend design system, functional requirements might include:

 1. `User Interface Components:`
     Buttons, forms, modals, navigation bars, etc.